sourcegraph/about/content/blogposts/2023/all-you-need-is-cody.md

 You're going to wish you've had this since forever.

-To work along with me on your own code, and ask Cody about your own random legacy shit ball, and watch what a fucking WIZARD Cody is with your undocumented ugly-ass ancient twice-acquired COBOL/Perl-DSL 790k-line career-ending ass-hairball that your team happens to own at this particular moment, then [**click here to get Cody for free**](https://about.sourcegraph.com/cody).
+To work along with me on your own code, and ask Cody about your own random legacy shit ball, and watch what a fuckin' wizard Cody is with your undocumented ugly-ass ancient twice-acquired COBOL/Perl-DSL 790k-line career-ending ass-hairball that your team happens to own at this particular moment, then [**click here to get Cody for free**](https://about.sourcegraph.com/cody).
 You know that link is legit because no self-respecting phishing bot would _ever_ have said that.

 It doesn't matter what language you're using, how big your godawful codebase is, how many repos it's spread across, what code host(s) you're using, how many goats you regularly sacrifice to the single engineer at the company who understands the code, _Cody will 100% understand it and help you accomplish your goals with the code._